Corsica: Corsican conflict

-In August 2022, a rare and powerful derecho swept across the island and killed six people, injured dozens of others, and caused significant damage.
+The August 2022 Corsica derecho swept across the island and killed six people, injured dozens of others, and caused significant damage.

 Geography

 Corsica was formed about 250 million years ago with the uplift of a granite backbone on the western side.
 About 50 million years ago sedimentary rock was pressed against this granite, forming the schists of the eastern side.
 It is the most mountainous island in the Mediterranean, a "mountain in the sea".